sguir/ppgcourse/exercise_BP.md

 PODs are simulated under the inference model (e.g., using posterior estimates of the covariance matrix and the a and b parameters of the beta prior distribution for the overall (across population) SNP allele frequencies).
 Once these PODS are simulated, we need to **run again the CORE model with the PODs as input** to built the \"expected\" distribution of the XtX values under the inference model in order to find which of the observed XtX values are significantly different from the expected (**calibration process**)

 > * We want to perform **two different sets of simulations** to inspect how many simulations are needed to retrieve the estimated demographic history: i) **simulating 1,000 PODs**; ii) simulating **100,000 PODs**. :warning: However, here we are going to run only the first (simu.hgdp_1000) of the two simulation experiments for a matter of time.
-Instead, we will use the precomputed file with the 100,000 simulations.
+Instead, we will use the precomputed files with the 100,000 simulations.

 8.1. **Simulate 1,000** Pseudo Observed Data (PODs) **in the cluster**: